zotero/publications/README.md

 **exportFormats**
 Definitions for export formats available in "Export" functionality.
-DEfault: Definitions for BibTeX, RIS and Zotero RDF
+Default: Definitions for BibTeX, RIS and Zotero RDF

+**getQueryParamsDefault**
+Contains default query params included in all the GET requests made by the library.
+Default: Parameters that trigger sorting by date, batching requests by 100 items etc.

 Builds
 ------